aionnetwork/aion-docs/developers/basics/interact/web3-js.md

 const account = web3.eth.accounts.privateKeyToAccount(privateKey);
 ```

 To make a contract transaction, you will need the contract address and the transaction data.
-You can encode the method name along with any agrguments that is required by doing the following:
+You can encode the method name along with any arguments that is required by doing the following:

 ```js
     let data = web3.avm.contract.method('setString').inputs(['string'],["AVM is awesome"]).encode();